 For example, governments can put a price on forests, making it really, really expensive to cut down trees for crops.
 They can charge more for water or fertilizer, discouraging waste.

 But when food gets scarce, Hertel says, markets do respond.
 Prices go up, farming gets more profitable, and farmers grow more food.
-Markets will balance supple and demand for food, Hertel says.
+Markets will balance supply and demand for food, Hertel says.

 But at what cost?
 Will food get really expensive, driving down consumption and really hurting the world's poorest people?
 Right now, that's one of the biggest, most interesting questions that agricultural economists are debating.